 - He compares the singularity to religion, based on his mistaken belief that the singularity is somehow the same as the idea of transfer of human consciousness.

-- Even the claim that the transfer of human consciousness to machines is a religious belief is false, since it is based in science (though not science we have today) rather than superstition.
+- The claim that the transfer of human consciousness to machines is a religious belief is false, since such a transfer would based in science (though not science we have today) rather than superstition.
 Dave is confusing speculation or futurism with religion.

 - Dave’s “nature knows best” claim seems ludicrous, knowing what we do about the evolutionary process.
-The best that one can say is that it is slow and operates on a small scale.
-Mutations like sickle cell anemia, which confers some immunity against malaria at the expense of the general health of those who carry it, seem pretty crap compared to an intentional modification to the immune system that would give safe immunity to a wide range of illnesses.
+It is slow and operates on a small scale; I suppose that makes it safer.
+Natural mutations like sickle cell anemia, which confers some immunity against malaria at the expense of the general health of those who carry it, seem pretty crappy compared to an intentional modification to the immune system that gives safe immunity to a wide range of illnesses.

 - He claims that we never question what technology is doing to us, yet there are plenty of articles about GMOs, the impacts of automation, and other incremental changes that technology is bringing.
-If he means longer term thinking, well, that is exactly what the AI singularity conjecture is.
+If he’s referring to longer term thinking, well, that is exactly what the AI singularity conjecture is.
 The very thing he’s arguing against is evidence of long term thinking.

 In summary, Dave argues that we need to put the brakes on.
-Who is this “we”, Dave?
+But who is this “we”, Dave?
 Individuals make advances, and knowing the outcomes enabled by any given advance is impossible.
 Are you saying we should stop trying to improve things?
 Who is going to stop us?
-You are starting to sound a lot like one of the priests of the Temples of Syrinx in Ayn Rand’s communist dystopian future.
+You are starting to sound a lot like one of the priests of the Temples of Syrinx in Neil Peart’s communist dystopian future.